 Mood swings -- including irritability, depression, and anxiety

 Understanding the cause of your anxiety and depression.

 Mood results from a delicate balance of brain messengers (ie. Neurotransmitters NTs) and reproductive hormones RH’s.

-This symphony of chemicals make up happiness, sadness, anxiety and depression.
+This symphony of chemicals makes up happiness, sadness, anxiety and depression.
 An imbalance of these chemicals is one of the leading causes of anxiety disorders, mood disorders and depression.